Navneet Kaur Rana

-Navneet Kaur Rana (also known as Navneet Ravi Rana) is a former Indian actress who mainly acted in Telugu cinema.
-She is an elected Member of Parliament (MP) from Amravati in 2019 Lok Sabha elections as an independent candidate.
+Navneet Kaur Rana (also known as Navneet Ravi Rana) is an Indian politician and former actress, primarily known for her work in Telugu cinema.
+She was elected as a Member of Parliament (MP) from Amravati in the 2019 Lok Sabha elections as an independent candidate.
+In the 2024 elections, she contested from the same constituency on a BJP ticket but lost to Congress candidate Balwant Wankhede by a margin of 19,731 votes..

 Film career

 Kaur was born and brought up in Mumbai, Maharashtra, India.
 Her parents are of Punjabi origin of Ravidassia Caste; her father was an army official.
-She completed her studies up to 10th standard in Karthika High School.
+She completed her studies up to 10th standard in Karthika High School, Kurla (Mumbai).
 After finishing 12th class, she discontinued her education and began working as a model, going on to appear in six music videos.
-Kaur made her feature film debut in Darshan, a Kannada film.
+Kaur made her feature film debut in "Darshan" a Kannada film.
 Then followed her debut in Telugu with Seenu Vasanthi Lakshmi (2004).
 Chetna (2005), Jagapathi (2005), Good Boy (2005), and Bhuma (2008) are some of her subsequent releases.
-Additional work include Kalachakram, Terror, Flash News and Jabilamma which was remake of Hindi film Chameli in Telugu.
+Additional works include Kalachakram, Terror, Flash News and Jabilamma which was remake of Hindi film Chameli in Telugu.
 She was a contestant in the Gemini TV reality show named Humma Humma.
 She starred in the Malayalam film Love In Singapore, directed by Rafi Mecartin.
 In 2010, she acted in the Punjabi film Lad Geya Pecha opposite Gurpreet Ghuggi.

 Political career

-After the marriage with Ravi Rana, she tried her career as a politician in 2014 Lok Sabha Election from Nationalist Congress Party however lost the election; citing the reason for the loss she stated that her competition was indirectly Narendra Modi, who had rallied for the then winning candidate, Anandrao Adsul.
+After the marriage with Ravi Rana, she stood unsuccessfully as a Nationalist Congress Party candidate in the 2014 Lok Sabha Election.

 She was elected as an MP from Amravati, Maharashtra constituency in Lok Sabha Elections 2019 as an Independent candidate, with support of Indian National Congress and Nationalist Congress Party defeating Anandrao Adsul of Shiv Sena.
 In this election as an independent candidate, she has spent Rs.65 Lakh while the previous two times MP, Adsul has spent Rs.49 Lakh for a democratic process.
-Her win is considered as a huge victory of an independent candidate in Shiv Sena's neglected fortress in Vidarbha.

 On various level (i.e. local, regional and national; in public or, in various institutions like Lok Sabha) she is seen to have altercation with Shiv Sena and its party members time-to-time.

+Joining BJP

+She joined the Bharatiya Janta Party on 28 March 2024 and contested from Amravati Lok Sabha constituency as a BJP candidate in the 2024 general elections but lost the seat to Balwant Baswant Wankhade of Indian National Congress.